 Meanwhile, Chrome is limited to blocking third-party cookies.
 The browser has made definite efforts towards safer browsing, including identifying dangerous extensions, downloads, and websites.
 However, you’ll have to search around for the exact settings you want to change.

-On Chrome and Edge, you can figure out which websites have permissions on your devices and install ad blockers as extensions.
+On Chrome and Edge, you can figure out which websites have permissions on your devices and install an ad blocker or other extensions.

 Shockingly, we view Edge as a more elite browser, especially after its most recent upgrades.
-The browser offers exceptional, built-in privacy settings and uses fewer resources than its Google Chrome competitor.
-In addition, Edge has employed a variety of neat and incomparable features, ones that Chrome just can’t contest.
+The browser offers exceptional, built-in privacy settings and uses fewer resources than Google’s browser.
+In addition, Edge has employed a variety of useful features, ones that Chrome just can’t contest.

 The only downside we see with the Edge browser is that it’s syncing capability is much slower than Google Chrome (which is a major selling point for Google).
 We do think Edge will eventually match Chrome’s syncing skills, as we know that it supports data like favorites and passwords.

 In sum, Microsoft Edge’s serious updates have made it a seemingly better default browser than Chrome.
 Microsoft has apparently committed itself to significant, continual improvements on the browser, and so a more robust browsing experience may be coming soon.
-And Google Chrome may not even be able to compete any longer.
+With Microsoft Edge continuing to gain ground on Chrome, the browser wars may be heating up!